eosnewmedia/JSON-API-Server-Bundle/README.md

     logger: "logger" # a service implementing the psr-3 log interface to log exceptions and debug messages
     psr7_factory: "your_psr7_factory_service" # only required if you do not want to use a different for symfony request/response converting
     http_foundation_factory: "your_http_foundation_factory_service" # only required if you do not want to use the default implementation shipped with "symfony/psr-http-message-bridge"
+    pagination:
+        limit: 10 # limit have to be an integer bigger than 0; if not set 25 is the default
 ```

 *****